Remembering John Lewis: 1940-2020

 In partnership with Magnolia Pictures, we’re proud to make the inspiring and essential new documentary John Lewis: Good Trouble available for in-person screenings in OKCMOA’s Noble Theater and for at-home viewing in our virtual cinema!
 Click here for information about watching at home.

-On July 9, all ticket-buyers are welcome to stream a live panel discussion presented by the Freedom Rides Museum of Montgomery, Alabama, featuring Freedom Riders Dr. Bernard Lafayette and Dr. Rip Patton in conversation with director Dawn Porter.
+Click here to watch a panel discussion presented by the Freedom Rides Museum of Montgomery, Alabama, featuring Freedom Riders Dr. Bernard Lafayette and Dr. Rip Patton in conversation with director Dawn Porter.
 In partnership with the Capri Theater.
-The live panel will also be archived for later viewing.
-Click here for more information.

 PLEASE NOTE: In order to ensure social distancing in the Noble Theater, tickets and seating capacity are limited.
 Unavailable seats and rows are marked.